Walter McAfee: Education

-Biography
+In 1956 President Dwight D. Eisenhower presented him with one of the first Secretary of the Army Research and Study Fellowships.
+The fellowship enabled McAfee to spend two years studying radio astronomy at Harvard University.

+Career

-McAfee left his teaching position in Ohio when he was hired by the Army Signal Corps to work at the Electronics Research Command at Fort Monmouth, New Jersey, in May 1942.
+McAfee left his teaching position in Columbus when he was hired by the Army Signal Corps to work at the Electronics Research Command at Fort Monmouth, New Jersey, in May 1942.
 It was here that he participated in Project Diana, completing the first calculations showing that radar signals could be successfully bounced from a ground-based antenna to the Moon and back; this prediction was verified experimentally in 1946.

-During his time at Fort Monmouth, he also lectured in physics and electronics at Monmouth College (now Monmouth University) from 1958 to 1975, and served as a trustee at Brookdale Community College.
+During his time at Fort Monmouth, he lectured in physics and electronics at Monmouth College (now Monmouth University) from 1958 to 1975, and served as a trustee at Brookdale Community College.
+McAfee also served on the Curriculum Advisory Council of the electronics engineering department at Monmouth and was recognized with an honorary doctorate of science in 1985.

 Honors and awards

 In 1961, McAfee received the first U.S. Army Research and Development Achievement Award.
-He was eventually promoted to GS-16, the highest civilian rank achieved to date by any African-American person.
-After his death a research building at Aberdeen Proving Ground was named in his honor (2011) and he was inducted into the Army Material Command's Hall of Fame (2015).
+He was eventually promoted to GS-16, making him the first African-American person to achieve this "super grade" civil service position.
+After his death, a building at Fort Monmouth was renamed the McAfee Center, marking the first time a civilian was so honored at the site.
+A research building at Aberdeen Proving Ground was named in his honor (2011), and he was inducted into the United States Army Materiel Command's Hall of Fame (2015), becoming the first African American to receive that honor.
+Wiley College inducted McAfee into its Science Hall of Fame.